 It is designed with an easy-to-use menu-driven setup.
 You use the touch screen on the SAILOR 7224 Control Unit or a connected device with a browser to enter the desired functions.
 You can also select channels using the rightmost selection knob.
 The large display can be customized for optimum readability and visibility both day and night with different color themes.
-The VHF radio can replay 480 seconds of received voice messages.
-This is a useful feature to minimize misunderstandings and to record messages when the radio is unattended.
+The VHF radio can replay 240 seconds of a received voice message.
+This is a useful feature to minimize misunderstandings and to record a message when the radio is unattended.

-With SAILOR connection boxes the VHF radio connects easily to external equipment like a BAM system, additional handsets, water proof hand microphones, control speaker microphone, alarm panel or external speaker.
+With SAILOR connection boxes the VHF radio connects easily to external equipment like a BAM system, additional handsets, control speaker microphone, alarm panel or external speaker.
 The Ethernet interface connects the Control Unit with the Transceiver Unit, and enables the VHF radio to be connected to other units in a local network.
 Instead of the touch screen on the Control Unit, you can also connect a PC or other device with a browser for setup and control via the web interface.